knative/docs/docs/eventing/experimental-features/README.md

 When you install Knative Eventing, the `config-features` ConfigMap is added to your cluster in the `knative-eventing` namespace.

-In order to enable a feature, you must add it to the `config-features` ConfigMap under the `data` spec, and set the value for the feature to `enabled`.
+To enable a feature, you must add it to the `config-features` ConfigMap under the `data` spec, and set the value for the feature to `enabled`.
 For example, to enable a feature called `new-cool-feature`, you would add the following ConfigMap entry: